 - Several later works by Los Bros Hernandez have been published initially in the serial issues of Love And Rockets and later as stand-alone graphic novels, sometimes in significantly altered form.

-- When Sir Terry Pratchett's publishers finally got fed up of sending out thousands of letters saying there was no demand for a reprint of The Carpet People (his first novel and bordering on Old Shame), it was only after Pratchett rewrote substantial amounts of the novel to correct what he saw as poor writing by his younger self.
+- When Sir Terry Pratchett's publishers finally got fed up of sending out thousands of letters saying there was no demand for a reprint of The Carpet People (his first novel and bordering on Old Shame), it was only after Pratchett rewrote substantial amounts of the novel.
+Part of this was to correct what he saw as simple poor writing by his younger self, but he also felt the need to change the political messages of the novel from the original's simplistic High Fantasy monarchism to reflect his grown-up respect for democracy.

 - Doubleday Publishers thought Stephen King's The Stand was too big, so the original edition had about 500 pages trimmed.
 Twelve years, later they released the Complete and Uncut edition, with the pages restored and some updating by King.